Windows File Manager: 16-bit OS/2 and Windows 3.x

+Windows 9x

+File Manager was superseded by Windows Explorer in all versions of Windows 9x starting with Windows 95, however File Manager itself continued to be included in Windows 9x releases such as Windows 95, 98, and Me.
+The program across all Windows 9x releases remained as a 16-bit program and was relatively unchanged from Windows 3.1.

 Windows NT

 File Manager was rewritten as a 32-bit program for Windows NT.
-This new version correctly handled long file names in addition to NTFS file systems.
+This new version correctly handled long file names in addition to adding support for NTFS file systems.
 It was included with Windows NT 3.1, 3.5, 3.51, and 4.0.

-Windows 10
+Windows 10 and later

-On April 6, 2018, Microsoft released binaries and the source code, licensed under the MIT License, for an improved version of File Manager running on Windows 10.
-This version included changes such as the ability to compile in modern versions of Visual Studio, the ability to compile as a 64-bit application, and numerous usability improvements.
-Microsoft also released this app in the Microsoft Store for free in late January 2019.
+On 6 April 2018, Microsoft released binaries and the source code, licensed under the MIT License, for an improved version of File Manager running on Windows 10.
+Based on the latest 32-bit version of File Manager that was originally included with Windows NT 4.0, this version included changes such as the ability to compile in modern versions of Visual Studio, the ability to compile as a 64-bit application, and numerous usability improvements.
+The source code was released with an MIT license on GitHub by Microsoft.
+Microsoft also released this version of File Manager on the Microsoft Store for free in late January 2019, which is compatible with all modern releases of Windows including Windows 10 and later.